MA in Islamic Studies

 Course Structure

-The program offers courses that examine the sources and origins of Islamic thought and practice, in particular the foundational texts in Islam, together with a knowledge and understanding of the history and Islamic civilization.
-In addition, it offers a wide range of optional modules that will prepare students to contextualise Islamic Studies and be able to critically analyse contemporary debates and issues concerning Islam and Muslims.
+The program offers courses that examine the sources and origins of Islamic thought and practice, particularly the foundational texts in Islam, along with an understanding of Islamic history and civilization.
+In addition, it offers a wide range of optional modules that prepare students to contextualize Islamic Studies and critically analyze contemporary debates and issues concerning Islam and Muslims.

-The modules are delivered through a mode of blended learning, which combines traditional class-based methods and guided independent study with online learning.
-Lectures, tutorials, seminars, occasional workshops, peer group learning (such as delivering presentations), journal article publication and independent study are incorporated into the program.
-The thesis allows students to choose their own area of interest as a focus for research.
+The modules are delivered through a mode of blended learning mode, which combines traditional class-based methods with guided independent study and online learning.
+Lectures, seminars, occasional workshops, peer group learning (such as delivering presentations), journal article publication, and independent study are incorporated into the program.
+The thesis enables students to select their own area of interest as the focus of their research.

-During the program’s four-semester course of study, students must complete a total of 54 credits, consisting of: foundation courses, core courses, electives courses, independent project, proposal seminar, journal article publication and thesis writing.
+During the program’s four-semester course of study, students must complete a total of 56 credits, consisting of foundation courses, core courses, and elective courses.

 Courses are grouped into four components: